French unions open to possible state stake in PSA

 "Will all French shareholders, including the government, keep a blocking power?
 That's the question," Lellasseux said.

-"Because it would be good if there was still a control by all French shareholders which would limit the ambitions of one or the other incoming shareholders."
+"Because it would be good if there was still a control by all French shareholders which would allow to limit the ambitions of one or the other incoming shareholders."

 But left-wing union CGT, the largest in the company, was not optimistic that the arrival of new players, whatever their nationality, would improve things for the workers.